anshudatascience/dsi_projects/Capstone_final_submission/README.md

 ## Conclusion and Recommendation:¶

-The goal here was to classify the Data Scientist Job position based on Seniority of Job title.
+The goal here is to classify the Data Scientist Job position based on Seniority of Job title.

-In this problem we are dealing with an Unbalanced Classification problem where the baseline score is 60% due to unbalanced data.
-In case of Unbalanced date, there is a need to upscale the minority class to get the right prediction.
-We have used smote upscaling and weighted scale techniques to deal with the unbalanced data.
+In this problem we are dealing with an unbalanced class classification problem where the baseline score is 60% due to unbalanced data.
+In case of unbalanced date, there is a need to upscale the minority class to get the right prediction.
+We have used  weighted scale techniques to deal with the unbalanced data.

-From EDA:
+### From EDA:
 Average number of years of experince is 4+ years Masters and Phd degree are recommended as they are coming more than 50% and 30% California, Virgina and Washington are some of the states where there is high demands of Data scientist Companies like TEKSystems, Facebook, SSRS have highest number of positions.
 Python,R, SQL,Algorithm, Data Visualtization,Hadoop, Jave are top skills required for Data Scientist.

-Multiclass model on Seniority of position(Word Cloud)
+- Multiclass model on Seniority of position(Word Cloud)

-ASSOCIATE/JUNIOR DATA SCIENTIST needs to focus on project and statistical modeling and techonology DATA SCIENTIST focus more on problem statement, statistical models and product development helping business serve its customer better.
+   - ASSOCIATE/JUNIOR DATA SCIENTIST needs to focus on project and statistical modeling and techonology
+   - DATA SCIENTIST focus more on problem statement, statistical models and product development helping business   serve its customer better.
-SENIOR DATA SCIENTIST are more focus on product development and statistical model to come up with business solution.
+   - SENIOR DATA SCIENTIST are more focus on product development and statistical model to come up with business solution.
-MANAGER DS are focusing more on client management and product development.
+   - MANAGER DS are focusing more on client management and product development.

-|Inference|:
+### |Inference|:

 The dataset availble has limitation of defining right class.
 The top feature predictors are very similar.
 Experience, managing, year experience are some of the top predictors of the positive class.
 Random forest with balanced weight class performed well with 0.82 accuracy and less overfitted compare to Logistic regression.

-|Recommendation|:
+### |Recommendation|:

 Try to run neural network model LSTM.
 Some more feature engineering to take affect of industry for better prediction.